 |The Christoph Keller Jr. '39 Library Endowment for Philosophy and Religion|

-The Christoph Keller Jr. ’39 Library Endowment for Philosophy and Religion was established in 1996 by the estate of the Right Reverend Christoph Keller Jr., retired Episcopal bishop of Arkansas.
-The endowment’s purpose is to assist the University Library with the acquisition of texts for students and faculty in the departments of philosophy and religion.
+The Christoph Keller Jr. ’39 Library Endowment for Philosophy and Religion was established in 1996 by the estate of the Right Reverend Christoph Keller Jr., a member of the class of 1939 and a retired Episcopal bishop of Arkansas.
+The endowment’s purpose is to assist the University Library with the acquisition of texts for students and faculty in the departments of philosophy and religion

 |Peyton May Endowment|

-The Peyton May Fund was established in 1984 through the estate of W. Peyton May, grandfather of Peyton Via ’76, to be used for the purchase of books for the library.
+The Peyton May Fund was established in 1984 through the estate of W. Peyton May, grandfather of Peyton Via, Class of 1976, to be used for the purchase of books for the library.

 |McCrum Palmer Book Fund|

-The McCrum Palmer Book Fund was generously created in 1975 by Foster McCrum Palmer ’34 in commemoration of three McCrum brothers who were born in Juniata County, Pennsylvania in the first half of the 19th century, their children and grandchildren who have been associated with Washington and Lee and the town of Lexington, and other members of the donor’s immediate family.
+The McCrum Palmer Book Fund was generously created in 1975 by Foster McCrum Palmer, Class of 1934, in commemoration of three McCrum brothers who were born in Juniata County, Pennsylvania in the first half of the 19th century, their children and grandchildren who have been associated with Washington and Lee, and the town of Lexington, and other members of the donor’s immediate family.

 |The A. Stevens Miles Library Endowment|